carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Despite the typing of this as a generic token, *only* the value defined by a ``gc.statepoint`` is legal here.

-The second and third arguments are both indices into operands of their corresponding statepoint.
-If the statepoint has a :ref:`gc-live <ob_gc_live>` operand bundle, then both arguments are indices into the operand bundle's operands.
-If there is no "gc-live" bundle, then the index is into the statepoint's list of arguments.
-This index must land within the 'gc parameter' section of the statepoint's argument list.
-Use of the "gc-live" form is recommended.
+The second and third arguments are both indices into operands of the corresponding statepoint's :ref:`gc-live <ob_gc_live>` operand bundle.

 The second argument is an index which specifies the allocation for the pointer being relocated.
 The associated value must be within the object with which the